 - and much more

-Benefits of using WiFi marketing for restaurants
+Benefits of Using WiFi Marketing for Restaurants

 Create a database of customer data

-Capturing emails on WIFI means that, in most cases, your customers get WiFi access in exchange for their email addresses.
-This will help build a substantially valuable customer database that can be used overtime to best market your restaurant to them and increase your sales.
+Capturing emails on WiFi means that, in most cases, your customers get WiFi access in exchange for their email addresses.
+This will help build a substantially valuable customer database that can be used over time to market your restaurant to them and increase your sales.

 Use guest behavioral data to send email promos that deliver results

 You can use data points like first visit date, visit frequency, and most recent visit date to create targeted email campaigns that will keep customers coming back.

 For instance, you can send automated email campaigns containing coupons or discounts:

 - to new or returning customers, as soon as they enter your premises – to stimulate them into ordering more